rht-labs/enablement-docs/slides/markdown/event_storming.md

-### Event Storming: View
+### Event Storming: Views
 ![Actor](images/eventstorming/digital/viewsticky.png) <!-- {_class="inline-image"} -->
 An interface that actors interact with to carry out a task in the system
 * Normally Forms (Examples: _"Login Page"_ or _"Sing up Form"_)

-### Event Storming: Actor
+### Event Storming: Actors
 ![Actor](images/eventstorming/digital/actorsticky.png) <!-- {_class="inline-image"} -->
-A user of the system who executes a command through a view
+An user of the system who executes a command through a view
 * Keep it fuzzy (Examples: _"Joe"_)
 * The actor makes the decision